-The following lemma computes the variation of distance for the Ricci flow on a steady soliton.
-It follows by applying the standard distance distortion estimate \cite[Lemma 18.1]{CCG+10} for the backward Ricci flow after reversing the time. \begin{lemma} Let $(M^4,g,f)$ be a steady soliton with $\Ric\geq 0$ and let $\Phi_t$ denote the diffeomorphisms generated by $\nabla f$ with $\Phi_0=\operatorname{id}_M$, so that $g(t)=\Phi_t^*g$ for all $t\in \R$.
-For any $x,y\in M$, and $s\geq 0$, let us denote $\mathcal{Z}(x,y,-s)$ to be the set of all unit speed minimizing geodesics joining $x$ and $y$, with respect to $g(-s)$.
+\end{remark} We shall use the following variation of distance formula for the Ricci flow on a steady soliton.
+It is obtained by applying the standard distance distortion estimate \cite[Lemma 18.1]{CCG+10} for the backward Ricci flow. \begin{lemma} Let $(M^4,g,f)$ be a steady soliton and let $\Phi_t$ denote the diffeomorphisms generated by $\nabla f$ with $\Phi_0=\operatorname{id}_M$, so that $g(t)=\Phi_t^*g$ for all $t\in \R$.
+For any $x,y\in M$ and $s\geq 0$, let $\mathcal{Z}(x,y,-s)$ denote the set of all unit-speed minimizing geodesics joining $x$ and $y$, with respect to $g(-s)$.
 Then,